Japanese Cucumber Salad

 1. Prepare the Cucumber

-Thinly slice the cucumbers using a sharp knife or mandoline.
+Thinly slice the cucumbers using a sharp knife or slicer.

 Place them in a bowl and sprinkle with a pinch of salt.